Fact-checked by the CapitalLendingNews editorial team

 What to Watch Out For

 Avoid the mistake of treating your raise as “extra” money only after you have already increased spending.
-If you adjust your lifestyle first — a nicer apartment, a new car payment — the raise disappears before it can serve your financial goals.
+Adjust your lifestyle first, a nicer apartment, a new car payment, and the raise disappears before it can serve your financial goals.
 Budget the raise on paper before you spend a single dollar of it.

-If you have been living paycheck to paycheck, a raise is the perfect inflection point to build a buffer.
-A strong starting resource is this guide on how to build an emergency fund when you live paycheck to paycheck, which covers exactly how to redirect even small income increases into lasting financial security.
+Starting from scratch with saving?
+The guide on how to build an emergency fund when you live paycheck to paycheck covers exactly how to redirect even small income increases into lasting financial security.

 Step 5: How Do I Avoid Lifestyle Inflation After a Salary Increase?